The Ultimate Guide to Units of Measurement for Gamers Who Don't Want to Be Hardware 'Noobs'

 Section 3: Managing Inventory - What Gigabytes and Terabytes Mean for Your Gaming Arsenal

-The Era of "Fat" Games
+The Era of "Obese" Games

-This means that a 500GB SSD, which seemed like overkill just a few years ago, can now barely tank three or four AAA games.[6]
-The problem extends beyond games: creative software like Adobe Premiere Pro and Blender are also massive, quickly generating gigabyte-sized project and video files, requiring fast SSDs for installation, caching, and media.[33]
+This means that a 500 GB SSD, which a few years ago seemed excessive, can now barely handle three or four AAA games.
+[6] The problem extends beyond games: creation software, such as Adobe Premiere Pro and Blender, are also huge and generate project and video files that consume gigabytes quickly, requiring fast SSDs for installation, caching, and media.
+[33]

 Table 2: Digital Arsenal: The Weight of Giants

-Name (Game/Software) | Approximate Size (GB) | Observations |
+| Name (Game/Software) | Approximate Size (GB) | Observations |

-Call of Duty: Modern Warfare III (2023) | 200+ GB | Base game with all packs and updates. |
+| Call of Duty: Modern Warfare III (2023) | 200+ GB | Base game with all packs and updates. |

-Baldur's Gate 3 | 150 GB | Installation requirement. |
+| Baldur's Gate 3 | 150 GB | Installation requirement. |

-Cyberpunk 2077 + Phantom Liberty | 100+ GB | Base game + Update 2.0 + Expansion. |
+| Cyberpunk 2077 + Phantom Liberty | 100+ GB | Base game + Update 2.0 + Expansion. |

-Adobe Premiere Pro | 8+ GB (installation) | Fast SSD for cache and additional drives for media are recommended. |
+| Adobe Premiere Pro | 8+ GB (installation) | A fast SSD for caching and additional drives for media are recommended. |

-Blender | ~1.5 GB (installation + libraries) | Complex projects can take up tens of GB. |
+| Blender | ~1.5 GB (installation + libraries) | Complex projects can take up tens of GB. |

 Source: Based on data from.
 [1]